 Therapy Approaches: In my work with individuals I focus on healing trauma and attachment wounds, and use EMDR.
 I am also trained in and use Sensorimotor Psychotherapy which utilizes mindfulness and body awareness.
 In my couple’s work I use Emotionally Focused Therapy (EFT) which is an experiential approach that is effective with 90% of the couples in reducing their distress.

-Payment: I am in-network for Medica, UHC, Preferred One, BCBS and UCare.
+Payment: I am in-network for UHC, Preferred One, BCBS, UCare and HP.
 I also offer a sliding fee scale for clients who pay out of pocket.

 Intake Questionnaire Please fill out and bring this form to our initial intake session, thank you!